jrpacha/my_C_project_template/README.md

     `~$ make mrproper`

 #### Sources ####

-I wrote this template to use it in my own projects and I copied a lot of the stuff from the following sources:
+I wrote this 'template' to use it in my own projects.
+It is by no means an original work, for it is based in the following sources.

 * http://make.mad-scientist.net/papers/advanced-auto-dependency-generation/ (see references therein)
 * https://www.gnu.org/software/make/manual/html_node/Automatic-Prerequisites.html (see references therein)
 * http://nuclear.mutantstargoat.com/articles/make/ by John Tsiombikas nuclear@member.fsf.org

-So all the credits go to these guys!!!
+So all the credit to this guys!!!